rybalkinsd/atom/lecture10/presentation/PITCHME.md

  (Not the same as race conditions)

 Is **Bomberman** prone to data races?
+> @see ru.atom.lecture10.dataraces
+> @see ru.atom.lecture10.volatileexample

 ---
 ## 3. Locking problems
-Standard way to handle multi-threaded problems is using critical sections (on locks) Inproper usage can lead to common problems:
+Standard way to handle multi-threaded problems is using critical sections (on locks) Locking misuse can lead to common problems:
 - deadlocks
 - livelocks